 - If the value of the Estate is less than R250 000; the Master does not appoint an Executor but rather a Master’s Representative is appointed in terms of Section 18(3) of the Administration of Estates Act of 1965.
 The Master’s Representative administers the estate without following the full procedure set out in the Act.
 It is a simpler, quicker process.

-- If the value of the Estate is greater than R250 000 the Master will appoint Letters of Executorship, an Executor is appointed who follows the full process of winding up of the Estate as set out in the Administration of Estates Act of 1965.
+- If the value of the Estate is greater than R250 000 the Master will appoint Letters of Executorship, an Executor is appointed who will follows the full process of winding up of the Estate as set out in the Administration of Estates Act of 1965.

 Assets & Liabilities